 A 2019 report by Buffer found that 99% of employees would choose to work remotely if they had the option, well before national lockdowns made working remotely necessary.
 Similarly, Peakon’s Employee Expectations Report 2020 found that comments featuring flexible working-related terms increased by 18% during the initial stages of the pandemic, emphasizing how entwined with all three strands of employee experience flexible working is.

 Above all else, technology should make it easier for people to do their job — whether that’s equipment used by all employees, or accessibility tools to promote an equitable experience for all staff.
-Anyone who’s had to deal with unreliable internet connections, inaccurate analytics and outdated software will know the impact they can have on employee experience.
+Anyone who’s had to deal with unreliable internet connections, inaccurate analytics, or outdated software will know the impact they can have on employee experience.

 Employee experience is not only HR’s responsibility

 Airbnb were one of the first companies to replace their existing HR department with a team of people dedicated to improving the employee experience.
-Since then, a number of other companies have reshaped their cultures to embrace the employee, including GE, LinkedIn and Cisco.
+Since then, a number of other companies have reshaped their cultures to embrace the employee.

 Employee experience impacts all aspects of your business.
 Some of the world’s most successful entrepreneurs and business leaders have acknowledged the importance of keeping your employees happy, especially when you consider how it affects your customers.